Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ---

-## First Shift in Perspective: It’s Not That the Outer Regions Move Too Fast, but That the Inner Regions Appear Too Slow

-The Mezzi Effect provides an alternative interpretation of galaxy rotation curves.
-Instead of outer stars moving too fast, it proposes that the inner regions appear slower.
-When the velocity underestimation is corrected, the Newtonian predictions match the observed rotation profiles more closely.

----

-## Second Shift in Perspective: No Missing Mass, Only Underestimated Mass

-A compressed appearance can make galaxies seem smaller and fainter than they are, leading to an underestimation of their visible mass.
-Adjusting for this scale effect increases the inferred baryonic content, reducing the apparent need for additional unseen matter.

----

-## Supporting Evidence

-Analysis of 175 galaxies from the SPARC database shows that applying a relativistic scale correction can reproduce flat rotation curves using only visible matter.
-The resulting spatial curvature correlates strongly with general relativity’s predictions, suggesting the effect may reflect a genuine geometric property rather than only a fitting artifact.

----

 ## Questions to be Answered

-- How robust is the correlation with Ricci curvature?
 - Can the Mezzi scale factor be derived from first principles?
 - How does it connect to established relativistic phenomena?
-- Will there be an Independent confirmation of SPARC results?
 - Can the SPARC data results results correspond to the Lensing observations?
 - Can the mezzi Effect be applied to galaxy custers?